AsymLabs/realpath-lib/README.md

 The lightweight and simple Bash library **realpath-lib** provides functions that can resolve the full path associated with symlinks and file names.
-There are several environments available but by default the function **get_realpath** will emulate the popular, but often not available, command utility **readlink -f**.
+There are several environments available but by default the function **get_realpath** will emulate the popular, but often not available, command utility GNU **readlink -f**.

 Core functions are: